-Best Waterproof Cold Weather Jacket
+Best Lightweight Cold Weather Jacket

-- 360 degree reflective print
+- 360-degree reflective print

 - Hood for keeping out the rain

-Best Hybrid Winter Jacket
+Best Merino Wool Winter Jacket

 The best part of merino wool is that it resists odor.
 You can wear it year after year and it won’t develop any stinky “runner” smells.
-Merino wool is also super-soft, but keeps you warm even when wet.
+Merino wool is also super-soft but keeps you warm even when wet.

-- Wind-proof and insulated around core
+- Wind-proof and insulated around the core

 - Merino wool resists odor

 - Stretchy fit for good freedom of movement

 - May provide too much insulation in milder temperatures